sml25/My-Profile/README.md

 * Calendar view, that displays public holidays, which is useful in planning and logs your trips and sync to outlook feature

+### Draw backs & Obstacles:

+1. Will people really link their blogs, youtubers (mukbangs), Instagram to my APP?
+What will they get out of it?
+2. Is it too niche?
+Only people interested or travelling to Korea will use it
+3. Are the restaurants comprehensive.
+I need to do more research on this
+4. Up to date updates of restaurants closing etc
+5. Have interesting topics of interests for must buys sites
+6. APP needs to be fast and stable, users will not got back to APPs if they consistently have loading issues

+### Commercialization:

+The app can earn money from advertisements from an array of industries:

+* F&B
+* Hotels
+* Restaurants, airlines, tourism sites
+* Korean language school courses
+* Can cater for local advertisements of Korean foods/restaurants in your country, as long as you turn on Location settings

+### Outcome:

+**The below lists the values of what the app is ultimately wanting to achieve**

+* Linking to active Social Media accounts - It's another method for social media users to get more views, they expand their market and make more money.
+They will become more well known and could even get endorsements to promote from corporations
+* Centralized one source to get all your information on the must dos in Korea, save time and efficiency
+* Added bonus to view by trend by active social media profile users feedback
+* Introduce the general public to Korea for those not so well acquainted with this country
+* Key is voting and rating as this provides the feedback from the general public
+* Not only useful for building a personal itinerary but just to keep abreast of the what's popular and new in Korea
+* I hope that the app will provide users with a joy of exploring up to date and new experiences of Korea and can make their trip a wonderful journey, wanting to come back for more.
+Incorporating private data and utilizing the power of the web with the latest and most up to date technologies.

 Footnote